 - Related: Video Released of Fatal Paramus, N.J.
 School Bus Crash

-According to the article, the officer found that the school bus, operated by Congregation Tal Tor To Yis, did not have functioning safety equipment, including a safety-arm.
+According to the news report, the officer found that the school bus, operated by Congregation Tal Tor To Yis, did not have functioning safety equipment, including a safety-arm.

 The bus driver, Moses Weisburger, 41, did not activate the flashing red stop lights, the safety arm, or the front bumper crossing control arm, which is required by New Jersey law.

-Lakewood police confirmed the bus was taken out of service, noted the article, until all mandated repairs are made.
+Lakewood police confirmed the bus was taken out of service, noted the report, until all mandated repairs are made.